entando/entando-docs/vuepress/docs/next/tutorials/jhipster/run-local.md

-## Start keycloak using docker-compose
+## Start Keycloak using docker-compose

 1. Startup the Keycloak server: